Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 We can cater to vegetarian needs quite easily.
 Any other specific diets should be discussed with us to see if we can arrange to have your needs met.
 In some cases, you may need to provide your own food.

 Absolutely!
 We are happy to accept friends and groups.
-If both your child and their friend go together, each of them will receive a discount!
-However, keep in mind your primary purpose of attending this program is to immerse themselves in the language and culture – so make sure your child and their friend commit to speaking French!
+However, keep in mind your primary purpose of attending this program is to immerse themselves in the language and culture – so make sure you and your friend commit to speaking French!

 Committing to a language camp program can feel a bit daunting, but we are here every step of the way to make the application process as simple as possible.
 Below are the steps you’ll need to take to be accepted on a Greenheart Travel program.